 When searching for an ICO, you have to gauge the quality of the project.
 To make things easier, we have separated the levels of project quality into three tiers:

 - High Tier: ICOs of this type will have a functional product behind them.
-It’s rate that an ICO will have a product during their pitch phase, but the ones that do tend to gain the most results and investor interest.
+It’s rare that an ICO will have a product during its pitch phase, but the ones that do tend to gain the most results and investor interest.
 For example, Ethereum and Swish.
 Both ICOs had a working product behind them to back up their whitepaper and showed patterns of long-term growth.

 Remember, the quality of the ICO will determine if it is good or not.
-If its high risk, chances are it can either be a scam or it won’t provide any long-term benefits.
-But, if it does have an MVP, a prototype, a detailed whitepaper and a visible team, then chances are you’ll have a higher return on investment when using it.
+If it’s a high risk, chances are it can either be a scam or it won’t provide any long-term benefits.
+But, if it does have an MVP, a prototype, a detailed whitepaper, and a visible team, then chances are you’ll have a higher return on investment when using it.

 The DYOR Rockstar ICO Checklist

 We’ve created a table to help you decipher if the ICO you’re looking into is worth your investment.
 When researching ICOs, use the Verdict section to make your personal conclusion.